"House of Hope" in Conakry, Guinea is a center for children with albinism

 Sponsoring a child will cost €120 per month.
 This will be enough for food, clothing and basic necessities.

-- Only your desire!
+What does it take to become a sponsor?! - Only your desire!
 And fill out the sponsor questionnaire.

 By clicking on "SEND A REQUEST", you agree to the terms of the policy